-Fire rips through historic London church as public urged to stay away
+Fire rips through historic London church as heartbroken vicar watches on

-Building had links to author Lewis Carroll and Queen Victoria’s son Prince Leopold
+Lewis Carroll and Queen Victoria’s son Prince Leopold had links to ‘historical treasure’ church

-A heritage-listed church in London described as a “historical treasure” has been destroyed in a fire which tore through it in the early hours.
+A vicar has said she watched on in horror as a historic church in London was destroyed in a raging fire overnight.

-Some 80 firefighters battled the blaze at St Mark’s Church in Hamilton Terrace, St John’s Wood, from 11.19pm on Thursday until it was under control at 2.22am on Friday.
+Some 80 firefighters battled the blaze at St Mark’s Church in Hamilton Terrace, St John’s Wood, which had links to author Lewis Carroll and Queen Victoria’s son Prince Leopold

-The London Fire Brigade said there were no injuries, though it noted the whole two-storey Anglican building was “destroyed”.
+Vicar Kate Harrison said she was “absolutely heartbroken” as she watched the fire tear through her church.

+She told the Standard she was evacuated from her home in the vicerage after the fire broke out.

 Residents were earlier asked to keep doors and windows closed due to the significant amount of smoke being produced.